vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Specification Change ] Fix site title markup other than home for accessibility.

 1.18.0
 [ Specification Change ] Added support for the background image feature in Group blocks, introduced in WordPress 6.4.